AquaAuma/FishGlob_data/README.md

 <img src ="https://github.com/FishGlob/FishGlob_data/blob/main/fishglob_logo.png" width ="200">

-This repository contains the FishGlob database, including the methods to load, clean, and process 29 publicly available bottom trawl surveys from Europe and North America.
+This repository contains the FishGlob database to understand the status and trends of marine ecosystems.
+The repo includes the methods to load, clean, and process 29 publicly available bottom trawl surveys from Europe and North America, plus the final database.
 This database is a product of the CESAB working group, [FishGlob: Fish biodiversity under global change – a worldwide assessment from scientific trawl surveys](https://www.fondationbiodiversite.fr/en/the-frb-in-action/programs-and-projects/le-cesab/fishglob/).
 For more information, please contact [fishglobconsortium@gmail.com](fishglobconsortium@gmail.com).

 ### Credit and citation

 Our full citation policy is described in the [Fishglob_data disclaimer](https://docs.google.com/document/d/1uiEIcUugCf-dOSvio6hB1r8xFf0sm1Ip2IzjbMu9I4o/).
-Briefly, users should cite [Maureaud *et al.* 2021](https://doi.org/10.1111/gcb.15404), [Maureaud *et al.* 2024](https://www.nature.com/articles/s41597-023-02866-w), and relevant primary SBTS sources referenced in the FISHGLOB data files and source data tables of the two Maureaud *et al.* papers.
-Users integrating multiple surveys are encouraged to cite additional studies on data integration.

-***Anyone interested in reusing this data or its outputs should read this readme, our [Data Disclaimer](https://docs.google.com/document/d/1uiEIcUugCf-dOSvio6hB1r8xFf0sm1Ip2IzjbMu9I4o/edit), and [all survey specific metadata](https://github.com/FishGlob/FishGlob_data/tree/main/metadata_docs).***

 [![CC BY 4.0][cc-by-shield]][cc-by]